 4. Harper, E.J. and Siever-Kelly, C. 1997.
 The effect of fibre on nutrient availability in cats of different ages, Rec Adv Anim Nutr in AU.

 5. Marks, D. 2013.
 Guar Gum and Soy Allergy, Livestrong.com Updated October 21, 2013.

 6. Okazaki H et al. 2002.
 Increased incidence rate of colorectal tumors due to the intake of a soluble dietary fiber in rat chemical carcinogenesis can be suppressed by substituting partially an insoluble dietary fiber for the soluble one, Int J Cancer 2002 Aug 1; 100(4):388-94.

 7. Sengupta S. 2001.
 Dietary fiber and colorectal neoplasia, Dis Colon Rectum 2001 Jul; 44(7):1016-33.

 8. McIntyre A. et al 1993.
 Butyrate production from dietary fibre and protection against large bowel cancer in a rat model, Gut 1993 Mar; 34 (3):386-91.

-If you enjoyed this post or found it informative, please “Like” it, “Share” it, “Tweet” it, or leave a comment here about it.
-And then come join the lively discussions in our Facebook group!
+If you enjoyed this post or found it informative, please “Like” it, “Tweet” it, “Pin” it, or leave a comment here about it.
+And don’t forget to check out the discussions on our Facebook page!